Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

 The machine could either be configured as a _standalone_ builder or as a _non-standalone_ builder.
 A _non-standalone_ builder is a build node that participates to builds run by a group of build machines.
-For example the BioC 3.11 software builds are currently run by 3 nodes (as of Aug 2020): https://bioconductor.org/checkResults/3.11/bioc-LATEST/
+For example, 3 machines participated to the BioC 3.11 software builds: https://bioconductor.org/checkResults/3.11/bioc-LATEST/

 When part of a group of build machines, one machine must be setup as the